Being entrusted with our most precious assets does not make a school bus driver exempt from committing reckless errors while driving.

 Since most school buses are owned and operated by public schools, the drivers may be entitled to government immunity if they are involved in an accident.
 The government will sometimes lift immunity in car accident cases, but will still require that the plaintiff prove a greater level of fault in the drivers’ actions.
 Since laws vary from state to state, it is important to seek the advice of an experienced Missouri car accident lawyer if you have been involved in a bus accident in Missouri.

 Out in Lafayette County, the operator of a small pickup truck successfully received compensation after an accident with a school bus caused disc herniation in his spine.
 He was traveling along a highway when the bus suddenly entered directly in his path from a side street.
 Evidence shows that the driver did not do a thorough check of traffic flow before proceeding into the intersection.
 A jury agreed and awarded the plaintiff $300,000.
 They assigned only 10% of the blame to the victim.

 Any lawsuit filed that includes government employees would be handled best by an experienced attorney.
 If you or your child have been hurt in a school bus accident the best way to receive full compensation for your injuries is to retain a qualified bus accident attorney.

-The Hoffmann Law Firm, L.L.C. has been helping those involved in car accidents in Missouri and Illinois for over 15 years.
+The Hoffmann Law Firm, L.L.C. has been helping those involved in car accidents in Missouri and Illinois for 25 years.
 If you have been involved in an accident call our law firm at (314) 361-4242 or contact us online to schedule a free and private consulation with a qualified St. Louis auto accident attorney.

 photo credit: bsabarnowl